canonical/juju-verify/docs/verifiers/neutron-gateway.rst

 ::

-  [OK] Minimum juju version check passed.
+  [OK] Minimum juju version check passed

 If the minimum required version is not met and Juju is, for example, in version 2.7.5, this check will fail with following message: